Which? and BBC Watchdog have found failings in Whirlpool's fire-risk tumble dryer fix.

 The fault in the dryers could lead to fires if excess fluff comes into contact with the heating element.

 Whirlpool has an ongoing programme to replace or repair fire-risk machines across the UK that have been registered with the company.

-You can find a list of the affected models we're aware of and advice on how to check for yourself at the end of this article.
+You can also find a list of the affected models we're aware of and advice on how to check for yourself at the end of this article.